 The boat shuttle on Jenny Lake is a fun activity, whether or not you plan to hike afterward.
 It is $18 roundtrip for an adult and $10 for a child (one-way tickets are also available if you would like to hike the 2.4 miles one-way around the Jenny Lake).

 You will enjoy beautiful views from the water, and once you reach the west boat dock, you have the option to walk a half-mile to a lovely Hidden Falls.
-Note that the first shuttle of the morning, at 7 am, has a much reduced price to ride.
+Note that the first shuttle of the morning, at 7 am, has reduced price to ride.
 Check for details; I think you may need to pay in cash.
+Jenny Lake Shuttle Service.

 Swimming in Grand Teton National Park

 Taggart Lake (reached on the hike mentioned above) is a beautiful spot for a swim on a hot day.
-I would say that the stunning scenery and refreshing swim make the hike worthwhile, even if you don’t like hiking.
+I would say that the stunning scenery and refreshing swim make the hike worthwhile.

 The entry is a little rocky, but manageable.
 There are no restrooms here, so you could either wear a swimsuit under your shorts and t-shirt, or do what I did: swim in your sports bra and quick-dry hiking shorts.